aslagle/reactive-table/CHILD_TABLE_README.md

-`fields` - similar to the `fields` setting on the parent table, all the same functionality is retained such as virtual columns, templates and styling options
+`fields` - similar to the `fields` setting on the parent table, all the same functionality is retained such as virtual columns, templates and styling options.
+It will iterate over the array referenced by the key `dataField` and generate a row for each iteration with the `children.fields` specification.

     fields: [